knitting stitches for beginners

 Use basic, beginner knitting stitches to create a whole world of amazing textures, patterns, and shapes!

-First you’ll learn the simplest stitches: knitting and purling.
+First you’ll learn the simplest, basic knitting stitches: knitting and purling.
 Next, we’ll show you how to combine these two stitches together to create all sorts of fun patterns!

 The knit stitch and purl stitch are the first basic knitting stitches to learn!

-Beginner friendly and absolutely essential, learning how to knit and purl immediately unlocks a whole library of stitch patterns.
+Just getting started knitting?
+The first place to start are the two basic knitting stitches: knitting and purling.
+Learning how to knit and purl immediately unlocks a whole library of stitch patterns.

-Mix-and-match these two stitches to create a range of textures in your knit projects.
-Trying different combinations of knitting and purling to create a whole range of textures ranging from squishy and elastic to smooth and flowy.
+Mix-and-match these two beginer knitting stitches to create a range of textures in your knit projects.
+Trying different combinations of knitting and purling to create a whole range of textures ranging from squishy and elastic, to smooth and flowy.

-Level up your skills with these simple, easy-to-learn stitch patterns!
+Level up your skills with these simple, easy-to-learn basic knitting stitches!

 All of these patterns combine basic purl and knit stitches to create texture and structure to knitted fabric.
-Mix and match with different yarns and project types to create one-of-a-kind hand knits.
+Mix-and-match with different yarns and project types to create one-of-a-kind hand knits.
+The key to these patterns is the word “combination”.
+Stitch patterns use more than one technique to create texture in knitted fabric.

 Garter stitch is the place to start!
 Say hello to the most basic knitting stitch pattern in all of knitting!
 Squishy and bouncy, this fabric doesn’t curl at the edges making it the perfect choice for cozy scarves and baby blankets